Tbolen23/Arma-3-Civilian-Population-Script/README.md

 # Arma 3 Urban Civilian Population Script

-A dynamic civilian population system for Arma 3 that spawns pedestrians and vehicles around players in urban environments.
+A dynamic civilian population system for Arma 3 that spawns pedestrians and vehicles around player squads in urban environments.
 Perfect for creating realistic city atmospheres with a mix of civilians and combatants.

 ## Features

-- **Dynamic Spawning**: Civilians and vehicles spawn within 300m radius of players
+- **Squad-Based Spawning**: Civilians and vehicles spawn within 300m radius of each player squad
-- **Random Population**: Configurable random number of civilians (5-15) and vehicles (2-6) per player
+- **Random Population**: Configurable random number of civilians (5-15) and vehicles (2-6) per squad
 - **Smart Patrolling**: Civilians walk randomly, vehicles drive on roads when available
 - **Automatic Cleanup**: Despawns civilians outside 350m radius to prevent server lag
 - **Fully Configurable**: Adjust all parameters in `config.sqf`
-- **Performance Optimized**: Regular cleanup cycles prevent entity buildup
+- **Performance Optimized**: Regular cleanup cycles prevent entity buildup, squad-based spawning reduces overhead
 - **CBA Compatible**: Uses CBA functions if available, falls back to vanilla if not

 ## Installation